FortiGate

 758: 2024-12-03 20:25:04 <00565> Register dump:

-The are multiple causes for an iked crash and need to be investigated with a ticket to the Fortinet TAC; one of them is: in an SD-WAN Hub done with a FortiGates Cluster and with more than 3000 Spokes a crash with signal 11 can be caused by the bug 0951667, resolved in the FortiOS firmware release 7.2.11 and 7.4.2 and all newer.
+The are multiple causes for an iked crash and need to be investigated with a ticket to the Fortinet TAC; one of them is: in an SD-WAN Hub done with a FortiGates Cluster and with more than 3000 Spokes a crash with signal 11 can be caused by the bug 0951667, resolved in the FortiOS firmware release v7.2.11 and v7.4.2 and all newer.

-A workaround to solve the issue is to kill the process created from the lnkmtd daemon, here is explained how to kill a process: Find and restart/kill a process on a FortiGate.
+A workaround to solve the issue is to kill the process created by the lnkmtd daemon.
+Here is how to kill a process: Technical Tip: Find and restart/kill a process on a FortiGate by the process ID (PID) via pidof.

 Related documents: